Career Navigation: 2022 in the Rearview Mirror

 Image of road through a car rearview mirror.

-Heather H.
+A headshot of Heather H.

-Matthew R.
+Headshot of Matthew R.

 While pandemic fatigue lingered on in 2022, the already daunting job search process felt unusually heavy.
-As Coach Hans explains, creating structure allowed her students to recognize wins and find the motivation to reach their immediate goals.
+As Hans explains, creating structure allowed her students to recognize wins and find the motivation to reach their immediate goals.

 The upside of a competitive job market